cannonkeys/ck-docs/docs/bakeneko.md

     You must use clip in stabilizers for the Bakeneko as screw in stabilizers will interfere with the O ring

 ## PCB Notice
 Bakeneko PCBs come preflashed with VIA compatible firmware.
 But make sure the switch on the back is set to "0".
 If it is set to "1", your PCB will be stuck in the failsafe flashing mode.
+It is highly recommended to test the PCB prior to building by using tweezers.
+The Bakeneko65 PCB will show up as Instant65 or Savage65 in VIA depending on if you are using the htoswap or solderable PCB.
+This does not effect function, it's just what VIA refers to the PCB as.

 ## Building a Bakeneko
 1. Starting Kit: